duranserkan/DRN-Project/DRN.Framework.Testing/README.md

 * provides and implements lightweight `ServiceProvider` that contains default logging without any provider
   * `ServiceProvider` can provide services that depends like `ILogger<DefaultService>`
   * logged data will not be leaked to anywhere since it has no logging provider.
+* provides `ContainerContext`
+  * can start a `postgres` container, apply migrations for dbContexts derived from DrnContext and updates connection string configuration with a single line of code
+* provides `WebApplicationContext`
+  * syncs `TestContext` service collection and service provider with provided application by WebApplicationFactory
 * provides `IConfiguration` and `IAppSettings` with SettingsProvider by using convention.
   * settings.json file can be found in the same folder with test
   * settings.json file can be found in the global Settings folder or Settings folder that stays in the test folder